s87jackson/rfars/cran-comments.md

 * Removed the words that were triggering the misspelling note.

 * Rephrased the Description to not begin with 'this package'

+* Removed some unnecessary content from Readme.

+* Removed a function and dependency that is no longer required.

 ## R CMD check results